-Predatory journals, or 'fake journals', take advantage of the open access publishing model, and the current pressure on academics to publish.
-Disguised as credible Open Access journals, they send emails to academics asking for submissions and promise a rapid peer review process.
-The peer review process is only rapid because it usually does not happen at all in these journals.
-Predatory journals usually publish everything they receive, which some academics have taken advantage of to expose them, e.g. the famous star wars paper.
+Predatory publishers take advantage of the open access publishing model, and the current pressure on academics to publish.
+Predatory publishers usually target submissions of articles to journals, often known as 'fake journals', but can also work as book publishers.
+Disguised as credible Open Access publishers, they send emails to academics asking for submissions and promise a rapid peer review process.
+The peer review process is only rapid because it usually does not happen at all.
+Predatory publishers usually publish everything they receive, which some academics have taken advantage of to expose them, e.g. the famous star wars paper.

-If you receive an email from a journal that seems suspicious, there are a few warning signs you can look for:
+If you receive an email from a publisher that seems suspicious, there are a few warning signs you can look for:

 If you are contacted by a journal you aren't sure of, you can use the following tools to check the credibility of the journal:

 Think.
 Check.
 Submit. is another very helpful resource.
 This site provides checklists, tools, and practical resources to help researchers identify trusted journals.